 3. Include your Spouse

 Although difficult, communication with your service member will help keep the holidays more cheery and bright.
-Take photos, send emails, schedule a Skype/Facetime call (maybe open gifts during that time), send care packages and buy/wrap their gifts.
+Take photos, send emails, schedule a Skype/Facetime call (maybe open and give gifts to mom during that time), send care packages and buy/wrap their gifts.
 No need to erase them from the holiday celebrations altogether!
 Plus, being able to hear your loved one’s voice/seeing their face can be just the thing to push you forward as you wait for them to come home.

 Care packages are actually some of my favorite ways to include my spouse during holiday celebrations.
 Include photos, favorite snacks/gum, hygiene items, comfy socks, small books, crossword/sudoku puzzles, small electronics, phone cards and writing materials (stamps, envelopes, etc) or anything else you feel your SO would enjoy.
 One deployment, I sent two boxes.
 One had all the small stuff and one I stuffed a blanket I made with a print from his favorite basketball team.
 It is STILL a favorite blanket in this house.